Champers5000/photo-metadatacreationtomodify/README.md

 Requires the installation of the exiftool package.

 TO USE:
-Place the script in the same directory of the photos and run the script.
-The script will go through all the photos in that folder.
+Place the script in the same directory of the photos and run the script ./fix.sh The script will go through all the photos in that folder.